GSA/challenges-and-prizes/_all-challenges/1280-edgov-national-assessment-of-educational-progress-naep-automated-scoring-challenge.md

 **Additional Challenge Information**

-All participants must confirm that they are able to meet NCES Confidential Data security requirements and complete the required documentation (available in the Github repository as "[application_documents.zip](https://github.com/NAEP-AS-Challenge/info/blob/b0585dd8a4e553b8a0b7fb038ac9d7232854432e/application_documents.zip)" before they will be provided access to the response data, to ensure the confidentiality of student responses.
+* All participants must confirm that they are able to meet NCES Confidential Data security requirements and complete the required documentation (available in the Github repository as "[application_documents.zip](https://github.com/NAEP-AS-Challenge/info/blob/b0585dd8a4e553b8a0b7fb038ac9d7232854432e/application_documents.zip)" before they will be provided access to the response data, to ensure the confidentiality of student responses.

-A webinar will held on 10/4/2021 @ 12:00 ET to describe the challenge and answer any questions that potential participants may have. **Register here** to join the meeting Questions may also be sent via Github "issues" or via email to [automated-scoring-challenge@ies.gov](mailto:automated-scoring-challenge@ies.gov).
+* A webinar will held on 10/4/2021 @ 12:00 ET to describe the challenge and answer any questions that potential participants may have. **Register here** to join the meeting.
+Questions may also be sent via Github "issues" or via email to [automated-scoring-challenge@ies.gov](mailto:automated-scoring-challenge@ies.gov).

-Applications to participate must be submitted by 10/20/21, and will be processed (and data access provided) as they are received.
+* Applications to participate must be submitted by 10/20/21, and will be processed (and data access provided) as they are received.
 Responses must be submitted by 11/28/21.

 **For more information, please see:** <https://github.com/NAEP-AS-Challenge/info>